sjtu-gm2/OmegaFitting/README.md

 ```
 in the `Fitter_wa` directory.

 Now, you can find an example of configuration file, `example.json`.
-You can perform several tasks with this configuration file:
+You can perform several tasks with this configuration file under `run4` blinded:

 1. Energy bin scan:
 ```